ckdextergames/Icarus_mods/README.md

 * The expansive WZG Icarus-balance-overhaul mod, tweaked thusly:
    * Rope from fiber can be crafted on the Character in addition to the Crafting Bench (as of week 57 update)
+   * Workshop repair kits can be crafted in the Fabricator (as of week 57 update)
    * The Larkwell Beta bakcpack has higher stats (more slots, reduced carry weights, increased ammo capacity and reload speed for rifles, etc)
    * Much higher chances to mine a voxel in one swing and harvest a tree with one chop
    * More food buff slots